 Rapid adoption of wearables, online diagnostic tools, artificial intelligence and online support services will provide an increasing Do It Yourself (DIY) set of solutions for self-care.

-The state of tech today is modest but will follow the Moore’s Law curve in the coming years.
-IBM’s Watson is already Dr. Watson, crushing vast amounts of clinical data into analyses, insights, customized plans of care for patients.
+The state of tech today is modest, but will follow the Moore’s Law curve in the coming years.
+IBM’s Watson is already Dr. Watson, crushing vast amounts of clinical data into analyses, insights, and customized plans of care for patients.
 As AI power grows more accessible and ubiquitous, your phone may be your go to place for care.

 There are some arcane rules and regulations that will need to be overcome to truly rationalize this model.
 The moat around states is one area that requires fill dirt to allow practitioners to be unencumbered by state lines, as an example.

 Healthcare has always been a lagging industry for technology

 book a table for dinner with a tiny little restaurant, in most cases you still

 can’t book a medical service without calling and hearing ‘if this is a medical

 Ok, so that’s it – let the comments begin!
 Seriously, I know that there are many smart

 people in this industry who may see it different and I’m not an ideologue nor dogmatic